bibanon/BASC-eBookGenerator/README.md

-BASC EPUBCreator is a script that creates an EPUB ebook using Markdown and a defined folder structure.
+BASC eBookGenerator is a script that creates EPUB and MOBI ebooks from Markdown pages, with all necessary pages, images, fonts, and CSS stylesheets kept in a source code folder.

-It was designed for the Bibliotheca Anonoma StoryCorps, to compile it's archived stories into ebooks into EPUB and MOBI format, for easy viewing on an ebook reader.
+It was designed for use by the Bibliotheca Anonoma StoryCorps (BASC), to compile it's archived stories into ebooks into EPUB and MOBI format, for easy viewing on an ebook reader.

-## Dependencies

-Linux or Mac OS X is strongly recommended.

-* Bash Shell - Required to run the bash script.
-* Pandoc - Used as the backend for converting Markdown into EPUB.
-* kindlegen (optional) - Converts EPUB to Amazon Kindle compatible MOBI format.

-## Usage

-Once Pandoc and Kindlegen is installed, use the Bash script `create-epub.sh` to quickly build an ebook.

-* `./create-epub.sh <ebook-folder>`
-* `./create-epub.sh <ebook-folder> [-a]`
-* `./create-epub.sh <ebook-folder> [-ak]`
-* `./create-epub.sh <ebook-folder> [-c=<folder>]`

-    create-epub.sh

-    Usage:
-      ./create-epub.sh <ebook-folder>
-      ./create-epub.sh <ebook-folder> [-a]
-      ./create-epub.sh <ebook-folder> [-ak]
-      ./create-epub.sh <ebook-folder> [-c=<folder>]

-    Options:
-      -a --compile-all-folders      All ebook source code in the same folder as this script will be compiled.
-      -k --also-generate-kindle-mobi (Requires KindleGen) Amazon Kindle devices are unable to read EPUB-format ebooks, only MOBI.
-This script has the option to use Amazon's KindleGen to convert EPUB into MOBI- format ebooks.
-      -o --output-folder=<folder>   By default, the EPUB file is placed into the ebook source folder.
-However, this can be somewhat inconvenient.
-Use this option to
-                                    choose an output folder where the EPUBs should be placed. (will be created if folder does not exist)

-### Example Ebook: "Lorem Ipsum"

-Included with this script is an example ebook to compile and mess around with, called "Lorem Ipsum".

-Use this command to create

-    ./create-epub.sh "Lorem Ipsum" -f

-That example ebook implements all possible features of the script, so it is a good place to start.

 ## Design